 - The AIA is not available for expenditure on cars.
 Cars are defined as vehicles suitable for private use and not built for transporting goods.
 Therefore, the AIA is available for expenditure on lorries, vans and trucks and also motorcycles.
-The October 2024 Budget clarified that from 1 April 2025 (6 April 2025 for unincorporated businesses), double cab pick-ups are classified as cars. - Companies that are part of a group are entitled to only one AIA between them, but it can be divided as they wish.
+Double cab pick-ups are classified as cars. - Companies that are part of a group are entitled to only one AIA between them, but it can be divided as they wish.
 The same restriction applies if you have two related businesses that are run from the same premises.